netxms/netxms-doc/admin/agent-management.rst

 Log parser policy
 -----------------

-Information about log parser format available in :ref:`log-monitoring` chapter.
+Information about log parser format and usage available in :ref:`log-monitoring` chapter.

-To create log parser policy, right click a template and select :menuselection:`Agent policies`.
-Click plus icon to create a new policy, give it a name, choose :guilabel:`Log Parser` as policy type and click :guilabel:`OK`.
-Existing policy can be modified by right-clicking it and selecting :menuselection:`Edit` from the menu.

 Log parser configuration is applied right after log parser policy is deployed or undeployed to node - no agent restart is required.